weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/05-Terraform-Variables/05-01-Terraform-Input-Variables/README.md

 ## Step-04: Input Variables Override with Environment Variables
 - **Reference Sub folder:** v4-Input-Variables-Override-with-Environment-Variables
 - Set environment variables and execute `terraform plan` to see if it overrides default values
+- Terraform searches the environment of its own process for environment variables named TF_VAR_ followed by the name of a declared variable.
+- This can be useful when running Terraform in automation, or when running a sequence of Terraform commands in succession with the same variables.
+For example, at a bash prompt on a Unix system.
 ```
 # Sample
 export **TF_VAR_variable_name**=value